OffBy0x01/usbskeletonkey/README.md

 - Due to how Linux and Mac systems interact with network devices the capturing of network traffic is only possible on Windows systems currently.
 (NEED TO RE-TEST THIS)

 - Windows systems prioritise "new" ethernet network devices over existing ones, so unfortunately it is only possible to use network emulation to capture network traffic once during an attack.
-This is due to fact that the target system won't automatically connect to the "ethernet" adapter as the device would be known to the system after its first use.
+This is due to fact that the target system won't automatically connect to the "ethernet" adapter as the device will be known to the system after its first use.

 Authors